Emeril Lagasse: Acting

 In 1996, Lagasse was a guest on the animated show Space Ghost Coast to Coast, where he and other chefs, including Martin Yan, prepared meals for Space Ghost.

 Lagasse briefly starred on Emeril, a TV sitcom on NBC during the 2001 fall season with Robert Urich, in which he played a fictionalized version of himself.
 It was canceled after eleven episodes.

 He provides the voice of a hot-tempered alligator named Marlon the Gator in the 2009 New Orleans-set Disney film The Princess and the Frog.
 (Note: Marlon is identified by co-director John Musker in the DVD's audio commentary as the alligator who tells Prince Naveen (then in the form of a frog) "You're gonna taste so good basted, battered and fried!")

 In 2006, Lagasse appears as himself in the film Last Holiday, starring Queen Latifah.
 He is featured as the cooking inspiration to her character and appears in the final scene.

 In 2012, Lagasse appeared as himself on an episode of the HBO drama series Treme.
 Lagasse's scene was written by fellow chef (and Treme writer) Anthony Bourdain, who stated afterward that writing the scene was "a dream" for him because it showed a sadder, more burdened side of Lagasse, which existed in real life but was rarely shown in his television appearances.

 Other

 In 1998, he became a food correspondent for ABC's Good Morning America, which he continues today.

 Lagasse acted as Grand Marshal of the 2008 Tournament of Roses Parade and presided over the nationally telecast coin-toss before the game wearing a business suit—a rarity for Lagasse who is normally attired in chef's garb.

 He made a guest appearance on Jon & Kate Plus 8 during the show's 5th season to help celebrate its 100th episode in May 2009.

 Lagasse has appeared on the Home Shopping Network and QVC.

-Chef Elzar in the animated series Futurama uses similar catchphrases and may be inspired by Lagasse.